robb-romans/docs-repo-template/api-guide-template/common-gs/how-to-use-curl.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The cURL examples in the Rackspace API documentation use syntax supported on Linux and UNIX systems.
+The cURL examples in the Rackspace API documentation use syntax supported on Mac OS® X, Linux and UNIX systems.
 Microsoft Windows does not support the same format.
 However, you can run the examples after making the following changes:

 - Replace all the line continuation backslash characters (``\``) with a caret (``^``), and remove any trailing spaces after the ``^``.